 You might be thinking: why would I grow ugly fruits and vegetables in my garden when I can have something nice like flowers or topiaries that would increase the resale value of my property?
 This might seem like you're taking the long view on the subject, but actually you're not.
 The long view is that the Earth's climate is changing and is already affecting the growing of crops in many places.
 Anything you can do to reduce your dependence on imported food will stand you in good stead for the future.

 Growing your own food is easy once you get the hang of it.
-The first thing you'll need to do is to find out what types of food are naturally suited to grow around homes in the Hudson Valley.
+The first thing you'll need to do is to find out what types of food are naturally suited to grow around yards.
 You can look at local exports and cash crops for inspiration or ask at the feed or gardening store you frequent.
 Take care also to choose foods you, your family, fiends, and neighbors will eat, as the goal here is not to take your produce to market but serve it at your dinner table.

 For those who are worried about the aesthetics of their yard, you can always use the back yard only for growing food and put some nice trees and flowers in the front where people will see.
 Alternatively, you can choose to grow foods that look nice.
 Cherry trees, for example, have beautiful blossoms.